CONSTITUTION AND BY-LAWS

 President:

-• Preside over all monthly Board meetings
+• Set date for all monthly Board meetings

-• Call emergency meetings as required
+• Call emergency meetings / Trial Board as required

-• Determine the league schedule
+• Determine the league schedule, registration period, open plays

 • Coordinate with the various state and local agencies as required